 Decision making in public and private life based on knowledge and thorough research tend to lead to successful businesses and policies.
 The gap between academia and the surrounding community is occasionally an obstacle for these positive synergies.
-SNS has a collaboration with the Institute for International Economics (IIES) at Stockholm University in order to offer SNS members policy talks with internationally leading economic scholars.
+SNS has a collaboration with the Institute for International Economic Studies (IIES) at Stockholm University in order to offer SNS members policy talks with internationally leading economic scholars.
 The partnership creates a platform for insights from international economic research to be part of the policy debate in Sweden.

 How is government approval affected by an increased use of the internet and social media?
 What is the role of alternative facts in political campaigning?
 And is it easier for populist parties to gain support in this new setting?
 One of the world’s most prominent researchers within this field visits SNS to talk about the interplay between politics, social media and fake news.

 What policy instruments are most effective in terms of reducing the gender gap on the labour market?
 Professor of Economics Barbara Petrongolo presents her research on the economic consequences of family policies. Åsa Lindhagen, Sweden’s new Minister for Gender Equality, also participates in the seminar.

 Differences in education level, psychological attributes and an uneven distribution of unpaid domestic work have previously been used to explain why women are not as well-represented as men are at the top of the earnings distribution.
 Marianne Bertrand, one of the world’s most prominent researchers in the field, has studied how well these traditional explanations apply today.
 She has also identified a set of altered structures – both on the labor market and at home – that might help to explain why the glass ceiling prevails despite progress in other areas of gender equality.